Electricity is available on the pontoons at our marinas, and charged on a per unit basis.

 Take care when using our marina electricity to avoid damaging your boat or other vessels.
 Ensure your boat’s wiring complies with the appropriate standards and you have a working isolating transformer fitted.
 For a full outline of the best practice when plugging into electricity ashore at the marina, read our guide to using shoreside power safely.

-Swanwick Marina features
+Port Solent Marina features

-Swanwick Marina has all the services you'd expect from a premium marina.
+Port Solent Marina has all the services you’d expect from a premium marina.